mwender/smcothrift-mods/readme.txt

 Install/Activate the plugin as you would any other WordPress plugin.

 == Changelog ==

+= 1.7.0 =
+* Saving GravityForms JSON to `/lib/gf-json/` via the Power Boost for GravityForms plugin.
+* Server-side override for GravityForms ID 8 on smcothrift.com: setting custom total.
+* Using `wpvars.formId` in `/lib/js/pricing.js` for clarity.
+* Pricing updates for SMCoThrift and ThriftTrac.

 = 1.6.4 =
 * Responsive layout for SMCo Thrift pricing form.